University of Washington Policy Directory

 B. Reporting to Law Enforcement

-Behavior that is prohibited by this policy may also violate criminal law and may be reported directly to law enforcement.
+Behavior that is prohibited by this order may violate criminal law and may be reported directly to law enforcement.
 If an individual chooses to make a report to law enforcement, that person may still file a complaint with a University investigation office.
 The University will make every effort to work cooperatively with the law enforcement agency, but the University will not unduly delay its own investigation.

-7. University Investigations
+8. University Investigations

 A. Training for Investigators and Adjudicators